 You must also apply to graduate when you are preparing to defend.
 It is much easier to remove students from the list of graduands if necessary than it is to add people in late, so always apply even before your thesis is complete.
 If there are delays with your edits, your graduation can be withdrawn.
 Please note that if you need to withdraw your application to graduate, you need to do this before you will be allowed to enroll for the next term.

 Letters confirming credential completion for the purposes of employment or immigration are self-service from the Forms page of the GPS website.

-The Office of Graduate and Postdoctoral Studies provides information about confirming your Convocation attendance and reserving your regalia.
+The Graduate and Postdoctoral Studies provides information about confirming your Convocation attendance and reserving your regalia.
 It’s a special experience, so make time to attend if you can.